Reviewed today: The Feast, The Taking, The Velvet Underground, What Do We See When We Look At The Sky?

-Reviewed today: The Disciple.
+Reviewed today: Cop Secret, The Crossing.

 I started going to the London Film Festival in 1989, and I've been there every year since.
 Thanks to a combination of Spank Gold articles (after-the-fact writeups of the 1989-1997 festivals), reposts (pieces written for the old site between 1998 and 2005) and live blogging (since 2006), I've got a record of every single film I've seen at those Festivals.

 Trying to pick your way through all of those is obviously going to be hellish, hence the index below.
 Similar to the equivalent index I've assembled for the Edinburgh Festival, each year links to the relevant piece on that particular LFF, including a roughly chronological list of what I saw (plus, of course, any additional films reviewed by Spank's Pals).
 As a bonus, you get a thumbnail-sized history of programme cover designs.